Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Related Work

 Despite these benefits, hybrid methods often require careful engineering and tuning of parameters to balance computational resources effectively.
 Additionally, the integration of different planning paradigms introduces additional algorithmic complexity and implementation overhead, complicating both theoretical analysis and practical deployment.

-TTTS can be seen as a hybrid approach that combines global search with local refinement, but different from the vanilla combination, TT provides a novel representation of decision tree with separable structure, enabling more efficient and parallelizable tree search.
+TTTS can be seen as a hybrid approach that combines global search with local refinement, but different from the vanilla combination, TT provides a global approximation of decision tree with separable structure, enabling more efficient and parallelizable tree search.
 Moreover, different from the hierarchical framework that alternates between high-level discrete search and low-level continuous optimization, TTTS addresses the mixed-integer optimization jointly, by considering a joint distribution.